denten-books/plain-text/1-chapter.md

 (configuration).
 The machine "reads" in the Platonic sense.
 It does not merely *scan over* the symbols or recite the blindly, in the way Socrates is worried about the rote recitation of Phaedrus.
 Rather it becomes "aware."
 Consider by contrast the action of a film projector.
-Unlike the Turing machine, the projector does not internalize the film reel that moves through it.
-The Turing machine in effect gives us a concise definition of "reading" and "becoming aware."
-Proper reading involves the appropriate internalization of the symbol.
+Unlike a Turing machine, the projector does not internalize the film reel that moves through it.
+The Turing machine in effect gives us a concise minimally viable definition of "reading" and "becoming aware."
+Proper reading involves the appropriate internalization of the symbol, for both human and machine.

 In addition to "reading," Turing's device must be able to write.
 Turing writes that "in some configurations in which the scanned square is blank (*i.e.* bears no symbol) the machine writes down a new symbol on the scanned square" [@turing_computable_1937, 231].
 The machine can also erase and move symbols to adjacent squares, one square at a time.
-Reading, writing, and symbolic manipulation are thus mechanichal actions at the core of Turing's computation.
+Reading, writing, and symbolic manipulation are thus mechanical actions at the core of Turing's computation.

 The configuration of the machine determines the movement of the "reading" and "writing" apparatus along the surface of the tape.
 At its simplest incarnation,